SimonConan/create-hosting/README.md

 ```

 > The workdir is in /opt/create-hosting

->> setupMysql will not work because mysql client not installed
+:warning: setupMysql will not work because mysql client not installed\
->> addSSL will not work because real DN is not pointing to the webserver
+:warning: addSSL will not work because real DN is not pointing to the webserver\
->> in addWP the DB info used won't be good
+:warning: in addWP the DB info used won't be good